AnsticeBeth/Skater-Girl-Blinking-Game/README.md

 # Skater Girl - Blinking Game
- A Game Utilising Blinking made using Meta Spark Studio
+This is a skating game made using Meta Spark Studio that reads the eye blinks of the user in order to record the jumps of the character and jump over obstacles.